StormForgeDeveloper/StormForge/Doc/Protocol/ProtocolAPIDoc_Login.md

 		- OutAccID: AccountID type.
 AccountID for the player
 		- OutTicket: AuthTicket type.
 Login session Ticket
 		- OutLoginEntityUID: uint64 type.
 Login entity ID.
 This need to be used when you connect to the game server
-		- OutBanReason: String type.
-Ban reason if the error is LOGIN_ACCOUNT_BLOCKED
+		- OutErrorReason: String type.
+Error reason if it has special reason

 ## LoginByFacebook Request